Paul Evans, Set of Three Custom Polished Steel Cylinder Cabinets, USA, c. 1980

-This unique set of three monumental polished steel semi-cylindrical cabinets is a wonderful example of Evans’ architectural and futuristic furniture pieces created at the end of his prolific career in the 1980s.
-Evocative of the era in which they were made, the voluminous cabinets feature circular double doors open and close with gliders and pivot hinges.
-Each interior reveals ample space with shelves and hooks.
+This unique set of three monumental semi-cylindrical polished steel cabinets is a wonderful example of Evans’ architectural and futuristic furniture created in the 1980s near the end of his prolific career.
+Evocative of the era in which they were made, the cabinets feature discrete double doors that open and close with gliders and pivot hinges.
+Each interior reveals ample space with shelving and hooks.

-By 1980, Evans had ended his partnership creating unique furniture for Directional to purse his desire to experiment with modular pieces.
-He opened a New York City retail showroom at 306 East 61st Street in the Interior Design Building, displaying an array of stainless steel case pieces, electronically operated designs, and Alucobond furniture.
+By 1980, Evans had ended his partnership with Directional Furniture to purse his desire to experiment with modular pieces.
+He opened a New York City retail showroom in the Interior Design Building, displaying an array of stainless steel case pieces, electronically operated designs, and Alucobond furniture.
+For more information on the pictured pieces, please refer to page 107 of Constance Kimmerle’s book, Paul Evans: Crossing Boundaries and Crafting Modernism.

 360 View is not available for this item.